 Despite the fact that press releases are not solicitations, Vocus was the first company to force our customers to allow a journalist to "opt-out" of receiving their future press releases.
 This has since been adopted by some, but not all, of the vendors in our market.

-How to update your profile
+How to add, update or remove your profile

 Simply curious about your profile?
 Call us and we'll be happy to read your profile to you, or make changes to it so that the pitches you receive are more useful to your writing.